Bea Binene: Personal life

-Beanca Marie Binene was born on November 4, 1997 to a Chinese father and a Filipina mother of native Tagalog descent.
 Apart from her showbiz commitments, she is also an active wushu athlete with hopes of being able to play for the Philippine national wushu team in the future.
 She competed at the 2010 National Wushu Championships and earned a bronze medal.
 She is a certified PADI Open Water Scuba Diver.
 She is also a practicing Roman Catholic.

-In 2019, she took up a Diploma in Professional Culinary and Pastry Asian Studies at the Center for Asian Culinary Studies.
-In 2025, she was a culinary graduate from the center.
+Relationship

+Binene previously dated actor Jake Vargas and they broke up in 2015.
+In August 2025, she revealed that her boyfriend is a non-celebrity and wants to keep it private to protect the relationship.
+She admitted that one of her past mistakes about love was making it too public.

+Business

 Her business, Mix and Brew Coffee located at SM Megamall closed because of the COVID-19 pandemic.